Faruhcon/BallBlog/source/content/category-folder/papers.md

 TODO: Add links to papers here or maybe just google scholar? dont forget appropriate footnotes on individual pages

+TODO: link to the individual pages on this website using title as link text?? might be confusing that it doesn't link to the paper.. maybe buttons instead?

 These are only my papers

 Google scholar page link?